AlexanderMakarov/am-budget-view/README.md

 6. With time it is enough to add new or update old "Statement" files with new transactions and run application again.
    It may be required to add new categorization rules for new transactions.
-   It is important to save "config.yaml" file to not lose your personal categorization rules.
+   File "config.yaml" would be updated by application and contains all your personal categorization rules.

 ### Notes:
-1. For remained formats and banks steps are near the same as for Inecobank.
-2. Files which banks are sending in emails not always have all required information.
+1. Files which banks are sending in emails not always have all required information.
-3. It is a command line application and may work completely in the terminal.
+2. It is a command line application and may work completely in the terminal.
    Run it with `-h` for details.
    It would explain how to work with multiple configuration files and see information directly in terminal.
-4. Application automatically starts in "local HTTP server mode" and opens in a default browser.
+3. Application automatically starts in "local HTTP server mode" and opens in a default browser.
+   No external requests are made.
-5. Application supports 3 "reporting" modes: 'web' - default, 'file' - to open text report in default TXT files veiwer, 'none' - only STDOUT.
+4. Application supports 3 "reporting" modes: 'web' - default,
+   'file' - to open text report in TXT files veiwer, 'none' - only STDOUT (appeared first historically).
+5. In "not web" mode application also supports "categorization" in interactive mode
-6. Application supports one more "categorization" mode - need to set `categorizeMode: true` in configuration file.
+   - need to set `categorizeMode: true` in configuration file.
    This mode is useful to find transactions without categories.

 # Use with Beancount and Fava UI